 As a Support Worker using Kynd, the available insurance does not cover:

-The use of medical procedures that you are not legally qualified to do.
+- The use of medical or support procedures that you are not qualified to do.

-The use of products, operations and activities that are classified as High Hazard.
+- The use of products, operations, and activities that are classified as 'high risk,'

 Cover is subject to the policy’s terms and conditions.
 Exclusions apply.